 - 2. In Romans 1:19, what do the Scriptures teach about human intuition or man's innate knowledge of God? - a.
-That which is known about God is evident W them; for G made it evident to them.
+What can be known about God is plain T them, because G has shown it to them.

 NOTES: There are two possibilities with regard to the meaning of this text.
 First, it could possibly mean that God has made His existence known to all men through the creation that He has made.
 Second, it could possibly mean that God has placed an innate or intuitive knowledge of Himself in every man, which the observable creation simply confirms.
 The latter interpretation seems preferable.
 The knowledge of God is woven into the very fabric of man's being.